Blackburn with Darwen services

 Opening and Name

-There were suggested sites near Preston, plus Antler Project Management Ltd's plan to build north of M65 J5, dated 1992.
-Meanwhile M65 J4 had been identified as being suitable for a commercial development.
+These included suggested sites near Preston, plus Antler Project Management Ltd's plan to build north of M65 J5, dated 1992.
+The M65 had been designed to attract new development, so there was no shortage of feasible locations.

-In 1991, Shaftesbury Commercial Properties Ltd planned a site for business, industry, restaurants, a hotel, housing and a petrol station in the area around Oakencroft Farm, which they referred to as Earcroft.
+Meanwhile, Shaftesbury Commercial Properties Ltd had planned a site for business, industry, restaurants, a hotel, housing and a petrol station in the area around Oakencroft Farm in 1991.
+They referred to this as Earcroft.
 This took until 1995 to be approved, but the Department of Transport confirmed that they were treating it as a potential motorway service area, which they referred to as Blackburn South services.
+The location, deep within an industrial estate, doesn't actually touch the motorway boundary, so it's one of the loosest possible interpretations of a motorway service area.

-The services opened with a Little Chef which closed in 2005.
-When it opened Little Chef marketed it as a replacement for the Samlesbury branch on the A677, which they said was too small.
+The service area opened in 2002.
+The BP forecourt and shop were operated by Margram, and there was a large McDonald's restaurant, which was advertised as the site operator.
+There was also a Little Chef restaurant, which they marketed as a replacement for the Samlesbury branch on the A677, which they said was too small.

-This site used to be home to the only full-sized Somerfield essentials supermarket on the motorway network.
+As well as the Somerfield store inside the BP forecourt, the main service area building used to be home to the only full-sized Somerfield Essentials supermarket on the motorway network.
 This was rebranded to Co-op Food following the merger in 2009 but was eventually replaced by Budgens in 2016 following a corporate sale.
 Budgens later closed on 27 February 2017 as the franchisee which operated the store went bankrupt.
-In an attempt to offer some sort of shopping facility, a franchised discount retailer, Family Shopper, opened within the amenity building in 2018 but this was later forcibly closed by Extra in February 2019 following rent arrears on the lease of the unit.

-The Chopstix Noodle Bar closed in March 2020 following the coronavirus lockdown and remained closed throughout the remainder of 2020 and 2021 before finally reopening on 2 December 2021 following a small refurbishment; Chopstix's final unit to reopen following easing of lockdown restrictions.
+The Chopstix Noodle Bar closed during the Coronavirus lockdown in March 2020.
+It didn't reopen until 2 December 2021; Chopstix's final unit to reopen following easing of lockdown restrictions.

 Charnock Richard (M6 south, 15 miles)